ochairo/vanillante/README.md

 ## Initial setup

-You can choose to use setup shellscript, setup manually or use github codespace.
+You can choose to use setup Shellscript setup, Manually setup or Github codespace setup.
-[vscode](https://github.com/microsoft/vscode) and [fnm](https://github.com/Schniz/fnm?tab=readme-ov-file#readme) are recommended but not required.
+_(Note: [vscode](https://github.com/microsoft/vscode) and [fnm](https://github.com/Schniz/fnm?tab=readme-ov-file#readme) are recommended but not required)_

 - Shellscript setup